Montsalvat: The Great Hall

 Work on the Great Hall began in 1938 with a local tradesman Len Jarrold as the leading hand.
 Jorgensen had originally designed a modest structure of mud brick, however during the excavation a reef of mudstone was uncovered.
 The unique ochre tones of the stone inspired Jorgensen to re-design and the resulting larger structure was the Great Hall.
 He was fortunate in that Whelan the Wreckers were demolishing the charming Royal Insurance Building which stood at 414, Collins Street, Melbourne, which contained the limestone windows and the stone balconies carved in the Gothic manner, that now adorn the Great Hall and give it its unique character.
 Students carved other windows and the gargoyles, which incorporated the traditional grotesque faces as seen in medieval architecture.

 Extra stone for the walls came from a nearby quarry and the bluestone, granite and limestone from demolition sites across Melbourne.
 Some of the flagstones and roofing slates had originally been shipped from Ireland and Wales as ballast aboard the sailing ships that serviced Australia in the 19th century.

 Wooden staircase in the Great Hall.

-Work on the Great Hall was interrupted by the outbreak World War II.
+Work on the Great Hall was interrupted by the outbreak of World War II.
 Some of the students enlisted in the armed forces while others assisted on the home front.
 Montsalvat was turned into a farm and market garden.
 Jorgensen and his now smaller 'team' turned their creative abilities to these new projects, building the barns and sheds.
 Materials were scarce, but they managed to scrounge odd bits and pieces – from discarded broken bricks and rusty galvanized iron to timber poles cut from the bush.
 Additional to the market garden was the dairy and poultry farm with the produce being sold through the local markets.

 The Department of the Army took an interest and allowed a skilled joiner and cabinetmaker, Phil Taffe to help with the project.
 Phil, although almost blind, worked on the new buildings and helped make some of the refectory tables, stools, carved chairs and other furniture that can be seen in the Great Hall today.

 After the war, work on the Great Hall and other buildings resumed.
 The slate floor in the hall and the wooden floors above were finally put in place.
 Students were given the task of carving the corbels and other embellishments around the windows and doors as part of their training.
 Some of the stonework came from Wilson Hall at the University of Melbourne, which had been badly damaged by fire in 1952.
 Local tradesmen joined the team, as did some new students and aspiring artists fresh back from the horrors of the war, like Clifton Pugh, Gordon Ford and Joe Hannan and tradesmen Horry Judd, Bill Floyd, Wallt Stephens, Ken Howard, plus several refugees from Europe and Asia.